Latino studies: Criticisms of Latino studies and Ethnic studies

-Disciplinary positioning of Latino Studies
+Disciplinary positioning of Latino studies

-Among scholars and administrators in support of Latino Studies and other ethnic studies programs, opinions are divided on the positioning, status and definition of Latino Studies within institutions of higher education.
+Among scholars and administrators in support of Latino studies and other ethnic studies programs, opinions are divided on the positioning, status and definition of Latino studies within institutions of higher education.
 These debates arise from theoretical and epistemological inquiry but also from concerns surrounding funding and institutional support for university departments and academic programs.

-In the late 1990s, at the height of tensions between nationally-specific programs like Chicano Studies and Puerto Rican Studies and nascent pan-Latino Studies programs, Ignacio Garcia (Professor of Western American Studies at Brigham Young University) advocated for the autonomous departmental status of Chicano Studies—posing the emergence of Latino Studies as a challenge to that ideal.
+In the late 1990s, at the height of tensions between nationality-specific programs like Chicano studies and Puerto Rican studies and nascent pan-Latino studies programs, Ignacio Garcia (professor of Western American studies at Brigham Young University) advocated for the autonomous departmental status of Chicano studies—posing the emergence of Latino studies as a challenge to that ideal.
 In his 1996 essay "Juncture in the Road: Chicano Studies since 'El Plan de Santa Barbara", Garcia argued:

-Many centers find themselves challenged by non- Chicano Latino scholars who want to promote their scholarly interests.
+"Many centers find themselves challenged by non- Chicano Latino scholars who want to promote their scholarly interests.
 They argue that all Latino groups have a common experience with racism and poverty in American society.
 Also, programs which emphasize the inclusive Hispanic approach are more likely to gain research and support funds more easily.
-Because immigration has been a major area of study for Chicano Studies and because the immigrant groups are now more diverse among numerous Latino groups, there is an intellectual challenge to Chicano Studies to become inclusive or else to be seen as shallow and exclusionary.
+Because immigration has been a major area of study for Chicano Studies and because the immigrant groups are now more diverse among numerous Latino groups, there is an intellectual challenge to Chicano Studies to become inclusive or else to be seen as shallow and exclusionary."

-At the turn of the 21st century, scholars including Frances Aparicio (Professor of Spanish and Portuguese and Director of the Latina and Latino Studies Program at Northwestern University), Pedro Cabán (Professor and Chair of the Department of Latin American, Caribbean & U.S. Latino Studies at SUNY Albany), and Juan Flores (former Professor of Social and Cultural Analysis and Director of Latino Studies at New York University)—argued in support of an interdisciplinary Latino Studies field of scholarship with a transnational focus.
+At the turn of the 21st century, scholars including Frances Aparicio (professor of Spanish and Portuguese and director of the Latina and Latino studies program at Northwestern University), Pedro Cabán (Professor and Chair of the Department of Latin American, Caribbean & U.S. Latino studies at SUNY Albany), and Juan Flores (former Professor of Social and Cultural Analysis and director of Latino studies at New York University)—argued in support of an interdisciplinary Latino studies field of scholarship with a transnational focus.